streetstoriesems

 “I’m DYING, you just don’t understand!” she continued.
 “I gotta pee all the time but then I don’t!”

 Only a few minutes earlier, my partner and I had been following a police car going lights and sirens.
 There was information coming over the PD frequency that a shooting had occurred nearby and when the police car raced past us, we joined them.
-We notified our dispatcher that we were on the way to a potential GSW [Gun Shot Wound] and gave the location we were headed towards.
-We arrived before we were even finished telling the dispatcher about it.
+We notified our dispatcher that we were on the way to a potential GSW [Gun Shot Wound] and gave the location.
+Our ambulance arrived before we were even finished telling the dispatcher about it.

 There was a block party going on and aside from the street being cordoned off, numerous cars and scooters were double-parked along the roads leading towards it.
 Unable to make it down the street due to barriers, we stopped at the intersection and parked haphazardly behind the police car which was also somewhat askew.